-Engadget Reviews The New Palm Phone: A Solution In Search Of A Problem
+‘Engadget’ Reviews The New Palm Phone: A Solution In Search Of A Problem

 That is the question that has to be answered for every aspect of this phone.
 Why take an inferior picture when you could have taken a better camera?
 Why suffer a compromised messaging experience when you can message like a boss on your “real” smartphone.
 The smaller phone still has to be carried in a pocket or bag.
 And you still have to pay your usual smartphone bill.
 The smaller phone does not save you money.
 It costs you extra.

 Even if the Palm phone were great at everything, it would still be a solution in search of a problem.
 That is the ultimate takeaway from the review.
-There is a market for small phones, and cheap phones.
+There is a market for small phones and cheap phones.
 But there is no well-defined market for half a phone.